aakhmetz/COVID19IncidenceHokkaidoFeb2020/README.md

-# Estimation of the actual incidence of coronavirus disease (COVID-19) in emergent hotspots: The example of Hokkaido, Japan during February–March 2020
+# Estimation of the actual incidence of coronavirus disease (COVID-19) in emergent hotspots
+## The example of Hokkaido, Japan during February–March 2020

 Supporting Materials for Andrei R. Akhmetzhanov, Kenji Mizumoto, Sung-mok Jung, Natalie M. Linton, Ryosuke Omori, Hiroshi Nishiura.
 Estimation of the actual incidence of coronavirus disease (COVID-19) in emergent hotspots: The example of Hokkaido, Japan during February–March 2020. medrxiv. ([doi:10.1101/2020.04.24.20077800](http://dx.doi.org/10.1101/2020.04.24.20077800))